All Episodes

 Going back to your initial question, just to wrap up about this summit in Alaska.

-Well, had there been a peace deal, a durable peace deal, it would have been done with the consent of the military leadership and the intelligence apparatus so that the U.S. could move on to Iran and then China.
+Well, if there had there been a peace deal, a durable peace deal, it would have been done with the consent of the military leadership and the intelligence apparatus so that the U.S. could move on to Iran and then China.

-the kind of revolution that Ron Paul was putting forward in his presidential campaigns on foreign policy.
+The kind of revolution that, while I'm not a libertarian, I still carry my communist card, the kind of revolution that Ron Paul was putting forward in his presidential campaigns on foreign policy.

 Thank you.